kfiron/kfiron.github.io/_posts/2017-07-18-four-non-obvious-reasons-to-adopt-Node.JS-stack-to-your-organization.markdown

 </p>

 <p>
-Before that a disclaimer: I am Scala/Java developer & I love the type system and still think that there are cases only for statically typed languages.
+Before that a disclaimer: <b>I am Scala/Java developer & I love the type system and still think that there are cases only for statically typed languages.</b>
 </p>

 <p>